-Rules and Regulations - Those lawful rules and regulations promulgated by the County for the orderly use of the Airport, as such rules and regulations may be amended, modified, or supplemented from time to time.
+Rules and Regulations - Those lawful rules and regulations promulgated by the Okaloosa County Board of County Commissioners for the orderly use of the Airport, as such rules and regulations may be amended, modified, or supplemented from time to time.
 The Rules and Regulations shall be reasonable and not unjustly discriminatory with respect to aeronautical users of the Airport.